Contact Lens Exam in Pembroke Pines

 • During your contact lens exam, our optometrist will measure the size of your pupils to find contacts that fit best on your eyes.

-• In a contact lens exam, the tear film is evaluated to determine if you have a condition known as dry eye
+• We also evaluate the tear film to determine if you have a condition known as dry eye

-Once these tests are complete, your optometrist will likely recommend a specific type (or modality) of contact lens based on your eye health and vision needs.
+Once these tests are complete, your eye doctor will likely recommend a specific type (or modality) of contact lens based on your eye health and vision needs.
 They may ask you to try on several different brands of contacts to determine which ones feel most comfortable.

 After finding contact lenses that fit properly, are comfortable, and provide proper vision, your optometrist will provide you with your contact lens prescription.